patakk/BlueBeGone/README.md

 2. Open the Chrome browser and navigate to `chrome://extensions`.
 3. Enable "Developer mode" by clicking the toggle switch in the top right corner.
 4. Click "Load unpacked" and select the folder containing the BlueBeGone Chrome extension files.

-Now, you can enjoy Twitter without being distracted by a dead meme from 2013.

 ## Contributing